hth313/ladybug/doc/prompting.rst

 single letter ASCII constant, the whole instruction requires four bytes of program memory.

-When executed, the text literal is simply skipped and have no effect on the alpha register.
+When executed, the text literal is simply skipped and has no effect on the alpha register.

 .. note::